Dear Catherine Morin-Desailly, Chair of the Committee on Culture, Education and Communication,

 Ladies and gentlemen senators,

-That is the whole purpose of the bill before you today.
+That is the whole purpose of the bill to modernize its tools and governance.